partigabor/partigabor.github.io/content/posts/hugo-website.md

 > If you get an error here, there is some problem with git.

-### 3. Add a theme
+### 2.3.
+Add a theme

-We can now add a theme as a git submodule with the following code:
+We can now add a theme as a git submodule with the following:

     git submodule add https://github.com/luizdepra/hugo-coder.git themes/hugo-coder

 This line of code will clone the Hugo theme's repository into our `themes` folder so we can use it on our website.

-### 4. Edit the config file
+### 2.4.
+Edit the config file

 In `hugo.toml` (previously `config.toml`), add the following line